floledermann/stimsrv/README.md

 stimsrv (***stim***ulus ***s***e***rv***er) is a system for running browser-based psychological experiments and user studies.

+Main features:

+- Implemented in JavaScript, leveraging a modern, function-based programming style.

 To try out stimsrv, check out the [stimsrv examples repository](https://github.com/floledermann/stimsrv-examples).
 To implement your own experiment, you can start with the stimsrv experiment template (coming soon).

 ### Defining & running experiments

 Experiments in stimsrv are implemented in JavaScript.
 Therefore, a single codebase defines both the user interface (which runs in a *client*, usually a web browser) and the flow of the experiment (which runs on a *server* (hence the name *stimsrv*), which potentialy controls and coordinates multiple clients).
 Stimsrv experiments can encompass multiple computers and laptops, mobile devices, older and simple devices, and printed media, all controlled from a single experiment definition.

 stimsrv follows a [function-based](https://en.wikipedia.org/wiki/Functional_programming), [composition-over-inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance) programming style.
-This means that the dynamic behaviour of an experiment can be expressed concisely, without having to deal with complex APIs or class hierarchies.
-Even complex, distributed experiments can usually be implemented by creating an experiment definition, plus a single file for each task that is not provided elsewhere.
+This means that the dynamic behaviour of an experiment can be expressed concisely with [plain javascript objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#using_object_initializers) (for configuration) and [functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) (for dynamic behaviour), without having to deal with complex APIs or class hierarchies.
+Even complex, distributed experiments can usually be implemented by creating an experiment definition, plus a single file for each task that is not provided elsewhere. stimsrv takes care of packaging and delivering the experiment code for web browsers, and coordinating multiple clients, among other things.

 ### Terminology